-- (b) any amounts payable under any other section of this Act in respect of those expenses. - (5) This section applies to the current claim if: - (a) the current claim is a claim that is made by the person for a benefit in respect of a relevant service which was rendered to the person; and - (b) the medical expenses incurred in respect of the relevant service are incurred in a year (the expense year); and - (c) the person has paid at least 20% of the out-of-pocket expenses for the service directly to the person by whom, or on whose behalf, the service was rendered; and - (d) the current claim is accepted by the Chief Executive Medicare; and - (e) one or more of the following apply to the claim: - (i) the person is a concessional person in relation to the expense year at the time that the claim is made and the concessional safety-net applies to the current claim; - (ii) the extended general safety-net applies to the current claim. - (6) A safety-net mentioned in paragraph (5)(e) applies to the current claim if the Chief Executive Medicare is satisfied at the time when the current claim was accepted for payment that the sum of the out-of-pocket expenses for the current claim and all relevant prior claims for the expense year is equal to or exceeds the applicable safety-net amount. - (7) A claim is a relevant prior claim for the expense year if: - (a) the claim has been made for benefit in respect of relevant services which were rendered to the person; and - (b) the claim is related to medical expenses incurred during the expense year; and
+- (b) any amounts payable under any other section of this Act in respect of those expenses. - (5) This section applies to the current claim if: - (a) the current claim is a claim that is made by the person for a benefit in respect of a relevant service which was rendered to the person; and - (b) the medical expenses incurred in respect of the relevant service are incurred in a year (the expense year); and - (c) the person has paid at least 20% of the out-of-pocket expenses for the service directly to the person by whom, or on whose behalf, the service was rendered; and - (d) the current claim is accepted by the Chief Executive Medicare; and - (e) one or more of the following apply to the claim: - (i) the person is a concessional person in relation to the expense year at the time that the claim is made and the concessional safety-net applies to the current claim; - (ii) the extended general safety-net applies to the current claim. - (6) A safety-net mentioned in paragraph (5)(e) applies to the current claim if the Chief Executive Medicare is satisfied at the time when the current claim was accepted for payment that the sum of the out-of-pocket expenses for the current claim and all relevant prior claims for the expense year is equal to or exceeds the applicable safety-net amount. - (7) A claim is a relevant prior claim for the expense year if: - (a) the claim has been made for benefit in respect of relevant services which were rendered to the person; and - (b) the claim is related to medical expenses incurred during the expense year; and the benefit payable in respect of the claim is not increased under subsection (3) but is instead increased by the amount worked out using the formula:

-- (c) the claim was accepted for payment by the Chief Executive Medicare before the time when the current claim was accepted for payment; and - (d) the Chief Executive Medicare is satisfied at the time when the current claim was accepted for payment that the out-of-pocket expenses for the claim have been paid. - (8) If: - (a) this section applies to the current claim; but - (b) the sum of the out-of-pocket expenses for all relevant prior claims for the expense year is less than the applicable safety-net amount;
+- (c) the claim was accepted for payment by the Chief Executive Medicare before the time when the current claim was accepted for payment; and - (d) the Chief Executive Medicare is satisfied at the time when the current claim was accepted for payment that the out-of-pocket expenses for the claim have been paid.

+- (a) this section applies to the current claim; but - (b) the sum of the out-of-pocket expenses for all relevant prior claims for the expense year is less than the applicable safety-net amount;